mifki/df-twbt/PATCHES.md

 I use [Hopper Disassembler](http://www.hopperapp.com), it's available for OS X and Linux.
 You can use trial version that's is limited to 30 minutes which is enough.

 You can use Hopper to find the patches for all versions of DF.
-So you can run Hopper on OSX or Linux and use it to dissassemble all of OSX, Windows and Linux versions.
+So you can run Hopper on OSX or Linux and use it to disassemble all of OSX, Windows and Linux versions.

 Note: usually addresses don't change much, and usually they increase.
 So if some address you found is completely different from the address in previous version, better check again if it's correct.